 - Enforcement: While the parties to a settlement can agree to payment, there is not typically an enforcement mechanism in the agreement.
 This means that the party that will be receiving compensation will often need to have the agreement signed into an order so that the judgment will be enforced.
 This can drag out the collection process.

 - Power Dynamics: While not present in every settlement discussion, there are often power dynamics at play that can affect the way the parties can settle the case.
 If one party in the dispute tends to have or control more of the power, the other party may end up feeling pressured to settle to stop the control.

 While there are advantages and disadvantages to settling a case out of court, it is an option that can work for many cases and parties.
 Settlement can help the parties keep their relationship intact and have control over the outcome of the situation.
-Not all disputes should be settled before court, but the parties can always evaluate if a settlement is truly the right option and should be pursued.
+Not all disputes should be settled before the court, but the parties can always evaluate if a settlement is truly the correct option and should be pursued.

 How do I settle out of court?

 Once the parties understand their case and that attempting to reach an agreement may be the best option, they will need to pick the option for a resolution that they believe will be the best chance for a resolution.
 There are several types of ADR processes that can be used to help the parties reach an agreement, and each process has situations that it is particularly suited for.
 Finding the right kind of process will either make or break the settlement.
 Understanding the different options present can help the parties make the best decision for their dispute.

 The most common types of dispute resolution that may be used to settle a case out of court are negotiation, facilitation, mediation, and conciliation.
 Arbitration may also be used, but it is not used as commonly in disputes that are started in courts.
 Because arbitration atypically arises from an agreement that the parties made, it is unlikely that a dispute will be transferred to arbitration from a court system unless a party was trying to avoid arbitration.
 This article will focus on the types listed above, beginning with negotiation.